ecmwf/metview-python/docs/api/data_toc.rst

       - Returns the base date(s) of a given :class:`Fieldset`

     * - :func:`datainfo`
-      - Returns information on missing values in :class:`Fieldset`
+      - Returns information on missing values in a :class:`Fieldset`

     * - :func:`duplicate`
       - Duplicates a field N times